My-Altt/School-Google-Forms-Hack/README.md

  **NOTE:** This extension has been designed exclusively for educational purposes.
 As the creator, I wish to make it clear that I cannot be held accountable in the event of any misconduct involving this extension, including academic dishonesty.
 Furthermore, I do not assume responsibility for a student's utilization of this extension.

+ ## About

+This extension was initially created to determine if it was feasible to extract questions from Google Forms and transmit them to an AI bot API, akin to ChatGPT's API.
+This project began with the data collection phase, and in version 2, I successfully sent the first questions to the AI and received responses via the Google extension.
+Moving forward, my goal is to automate the form-filling process based on the answers provided by the AI chatbot.

 ## HOW TO USE:

 1. Clone Repo or Download Zip